What’s the best way to stay current on funding opportunities?

 Are there restrictions on hiring former government employees?

 Yes.
 There is a “cooling off” period.
-The Procurement Integrity Act (41 U.S.C. §423, implemented at FAR 3.104) has four basic provisions (see this Procurement Integrity Act white paper for more information).
+The Procurement Integrity Act (41 U.S.C. §423, implemented at FAR 3.104) has four basic provisions (see this Department of Justice link for more information).

 - A ban on disclosing procurement information